 Caleb Smith is an aggressive, urban and distance skater from Des Moines, Iowa.
 This past winter he had some time off work and decided to make a trip and get his century title before turning 28.
-Between December 18th, 2017 and January 30th, 2018 he visited Denver, Peoria, Chicago, Madison, Minneapolis, St. Paul, Los Angeles, Long Beach, San Diego and Austin.
-He made it a point to urban skate, visit a roller rink, check out a museum, eat at nice restaurant and drink at coffee shops in each city that he visited.
+Between December 18th, 2017 and January 30th, 2018 he visited Denver, Peoria, Chicago, Madison, Minneapolis, St. Paul, Los Angeles, Long Beach, San Diego, and Austin.
+He made it a point to urban skate, visit a roller rink, check out a museum, eat at nice restaurants and drink at coffee shops in each city that he visited.

 What made you want to do this trip?